 ABOUT THE FESTIVAL

 Entering into its 12th year in 2017, HIFF provides a unique venue for filmmakers and media artists to share their work in a forum dedicated to the celebration of independent cinema.
 Since its inception, HIFF has showcased the Atlantic Region's most innovative works alongside the films of acclaimed visiting artists.

-In addition to the main festival content, HIFF includes professional development opportunities for local filmmakers and the public including the Programmer Initiative, The Distribution Initiative, and the HIFF Talent Lab.
+In addition to the main festival content, HIFF includes professional development opportunities for local filmmakers and the public including the Programmer Initiative, The Distribution Initiative, and the HIFF Masterclasses.